WenshuaiJiangCorn/sl-experiment-wj/README.md

 ### Zaber Motors
 All brain activity recordings with the Mesoscope require the animal to be head-fixed.
-To orient head-fixed animals on the Virtual Reality treadmill (running wheel) and promote task performance, we use three groups of motors controlled though Zaber motor controllers.
+To orient head-fixed animals on the Virtual Reality treadmill (running wheel) and promote task performance, we use three groups of motors controlled through Zaber motor controllers.
 The first group, the **HeadBar**, is used to position the animal’s head in Z, Pitch, and Roll axes.
-Together with the movement axes of the Mesoscope, this allows for a wide range of motion necessary to align the Mesoscope objective with the brain imaging plane.
-The second group of motors, the **LickPort**, controls the position of the water delivery port (and sensor) in X, Y, and Z axes.
+Together with the movement axes of the Mesoscope, this allows for a wide range of motions necessary to align the Mesoscope objective with the brain imaging plane.
+The second group of motors, the **LickPort**, controls the position of the water delivery port (tube) (and sensor) in X, Y, and Z axes.
 This is used to ensure all animals have comfortable access to the water delivery tube, regardless of their head position.
 The third group of motors, the **Wheel**, controls the position of the running wheel in the X-axis relative to the head-fixed animal’s body and is used to position the animal on the running wheel to promote good running behavior.